Zachary Taylor

 The Whig Party convinced a reluctant Taylor to lead its ticket in the 1848 presidential election, despite his unclear political tenets and lack of interest in politics.
 At the 1848 Whig National Convention, Taylor defeated Winfield Scott and former senator Henry Clay for the party's nomination.
 He won the general election alongside New York politician Millard Fillmore, defeating Democratic Party nominees Lewis Cass and William Orlando Butler, as well as a third-party effort led by former president Martin Van Buren and Charles Francis Adams Sr. of the Free Soil Party.
 Taylor became the first president to be elected without having previously held political office.
 As president, he kept his distance from Congress and his Cabinet, even though partisan tensions threatened to divide the Union.
 Debate over the status of slavery in the Mexican Cession dominated the national political agenda and led to threats of secession from Southerners.
-Despite being a Southerner and a slaveholder himself, Taylor did not push for the expansion of slavery, and sought sectional harmony above all other concerns.
-To avoid the issue of slavery, he urged settlers in New Mexico and California to bypass the territorial stage and draft constitutions for statehood, setting the stage for the Compromise of 1850.
+Despite being a Southerner and a slaveholder himself, Taylor did not push for the expansion of slavery into the new western territories.
+To avoid the slavery issue, he urged settlers in New Mexico and California to bypass the territorial stage and draft constitutions for statehood.
+The debate around the potential new states set the stage for the Compromise of 1850.

-Taylor died suddenly of a stomach disease on July 9, 1850, with his administration having accomplished little aside from the ratification of the Clayton–Bulwer Treaty and having made no progress on the most divisive issue in Congress and the nation: slavery.
+Taylor died suddenly of a stomach disease on July 9, 1850, with his administration having accomplished little aside from the ratification of the Clayton–Bulwer Treaty.
+He was unable to make any progress on the most divisive issue in Congress and the nation: slavery.
 Vice President Fillmore assumed the presidency and served the remainder of his term.
 Historians and scholars have ranked Taylor in the bottom quartile of U.S. presidents, owing in part to his short term of office (16 months), though he has been described as "more a forgettable president than a failed one".